Olevi-id/ip-idp-documentation/_pages/x-appendices/1-faq.md

 ### Processing of Personal Data

 While using Cognito you can choose where (geographically) personal data is stored, it is in the cloud.
-By choosing Olev i, personal data footprint in the cloud is lesser when personal data is distributed to persons themselves (using email+WebAuthn).
-Or you can choose to host user directory in more isolated environment while only handling authentication in the cloud.
-In tighiest setting, you can host the complete setup on-premise.
+By choosing Olevi, personal data footprint in the cloud is lesser when personal data is distributed to persons themselves (using email+WebAuthn).
+Or you can choose to host user directory in more isolated environment while processing only authentication in the cloud.
+In tightiest setting, you can host the complete setup on-premise.

 ### SaaS vs Everything as a Code

 Cognito is a SaaS service bought from the cloud.
 It does exactly and entirely what it claims.
 Customisation of Cognito UI is possible, but under the hood functionality of Cognito is what it is.
 It can't be modified.

-Cognito customisation still is possible by programming connectors or connecting to external authentication services.
+Cognito customisation still is possible with customised UI or by programming connectors or connecting to external authentication services.
 In this sense we think that Olevi can be continuation of Cognito.
 We anticipate that going forward we will be responding requests from organisations using Cognito, if we can support their specific use case.

 The strong authentication in Finland (FTN - Finnish Trust Network) is concrete case example of this.
 It is very possible to connect Cognito to FTN Broker without anything specific in between.
 However, if anything special in the flow would be needed to be added or to comply with very serious requirements for cryptographics in FTN, there may very well be situations where external support will be needed in a form of adapting these different components to talk with each other.